Applications are invited from current U of I graduate students for selection as IPRH Graduate Student Fellows for the 2018–19 academic year.

 Eligibility and Terms

 Only Urbana campus graduate students are eligible to apply.
 Applicants should have advanced far enough in their course of graduate study to be proposing working on their final research projects, such as a dissertation or thesis, during the span of the fellowship year, and should be enrolled in a terminal professional degree program (PhD or MFA; other MA students are not eligible).
+Ideally, this is after the preliminary examinations have been completed.
 Graduate students who have previously held an IPRH fellowship may not reapply.

 All IPRH Fellows are required to maintain residency on the Illinois campus (residing within a 20-mile radius) during the award year and to attend the Fellows Seminar.
 Applicants should make certain that their teaching and research obligations do not prevent them from participating fully in IPRH activities, and should identify in the narrative statement any applications being made for other campus or external grants and fellowships.

 Graduate Student Fellows receive a $10,000 stipend and a tuition and fee waiver.